 Pigment has no auxo-chrome thus having no affinity for fabric.
 As they can’t form any bond, only sit on the top of the surface, a binder is a must in exhaust pigment dyeing for fixing pigment color.

 Binders are none other than acrylic polymers with nonionic and cationic nature.
 It improves rubbing and washing fatness.
-Once the pigment exhaustion completes, binder is added to the dyeing machine and exhausted onto the fabric over a certain period of time.
+Once the pigment exhaustion completes, binder is added and exhausted onto the fabric over a certain period of time.

 To facilitate binder polymerization, Acetic acid is added to the dye bath.
 Then finally, the fabric is rinsed.
 After that, the dyeing machine is drained and fabric is extracted.